shrey27tri01/100-days-of-code/r1-log.md

 Learnt about bash scripting, and how we can use bash scripting to do amazing things in our OS.
 Also used python to automate some stuff.

+### R1D4(July 18, 2020)

+Started working on my Django project, something like wikipedia, but without a database!